Victoria Place

 No analysis available

-I searched for explicit owner-occupancy figures like "80% owner occupied" and descriptive phrases such as "highly owner occupied" or "majority owner occupied."
-The remarks do not provide any owner-occupancy data, so this remains unknown.
+I looked for explicit percentages such as '80% owner occupied' and descriptive phrases like 'majority owner occupied' or 'highly owner occupied.'
+The remarks do not provide any owner-occupancy figure or comparable wording, so this remains unknown.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.